viniciusferreira/assets/README.md

     ],
 ```

+Find the `aliases` key in your `app/config/app.php` and register the Assets Service Provider.

 ```php
     'aliases' => [
         'Assets' => 'Rdehnhardt\Assets\Facades\Assets',
     ]
 ```

-The rest client needs not be entered in the alias.

 ## Usage
 Enter the code "{!!
 Assets::styles () !!}" and "{!!
 Assets::scripts () !!}" in your layout file.